mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 The sons of God being angels is consistent with other Scripture:

 {% include verse.html
-text="Now there was a day when the sons of God came to present themselves before YHWH, and Satan also came among them." verse="Job 1:6" version="NASB1995"
+text="Now on the day when God’s sons came to present themselves before YHWH, Satan also came among them." verse="Job 1:6"
 %}

 ---

 {% include verse.html
-text="And the angels who did not keep their own position but deserted their proper dwelling, he has kept in eternal chains in deepest darkness for the judgment of the great day." verse="Jude 6"
+text="Angels who didn’t keep their first domain, but deserted their own dwelling place, he has kept in everlasting bonds under darkness for the judgment of the great day." verse="Jude 6"
 %}